jglueck21/Music-Player/README.md

 ## 📌 Status

 🚧 Still under development.
-More features like playlists and metadata tagging are planned.
+More features like Dark-Mode are planned.